fbpx

 Get a Travel Adapter

-Like the rest of Spain, Madrid uses the type C plug which is also known as the ‘euro plug’ because most countries in Europe use it.
-These plugs are the ones with two rounded prongs.
+Like the rest of Spain, Madrid uses the type C plug, also known as the ‘euro plug’ because most European countries use it.
+These plugs have two rounded prongs.

-The voltage supply from Madrid’s electrical sockets is 230V, so you might need to use a voltage converter.
-Invest in a travel adapter that can both adapt your plug sockets and convert voltage to protect your electrical equipment!
+The voltage supply from Madrid’s electrical sockets is 230V, so you might need a voltage converter.
+Invest in a travel adapter that can adapt your plug sockets and convert voltage to protect your electrical equipment!

 Safety and Awareness in Madrid